 The best part about air travel is the shorter travel time, usually an hour long.
 However, everything comes with a price-usually a steep one.
 Tourists should prepare to pay anywhere from COL $80,000 to COL$500,000 for a 30 to 60 minutes flight between major cities.
 Commercial carriers such as Satena regularly offers flights to areas near the Pacific coast, the Amazon and Los Llanos reaching a vast number of areas including remote villages and towns that would’ve dealt with the misfortune of being inaccessible by all other means of travel.
 Thanks to air travel for virtually linking the entirety of Colombia and making it merely a short flight away and easier to access for curious tourists.

-Wondering how to avail the best ticket prices and deals?
+Wondering how to avail of the best ticket prices and deals?
 Always book in advance!
 Some airlines drop and surge the prices of their tickets 2-3 weeks prior to departures.
-Tourists would benefit from avoiding last minute bookings near national holidays such as Easter, Christmas or festivals as locals rush to airports for a much needed break.
+Tourists would benefit from avoiding last minute bookings near national holidays such as Easter, Christmas or festivals as locals rush to airports for a much-needed break.
 Additionally, tourists can avail special discounts through packages to major tourist locations such as San Andrés and Cartagena offered by select airlines.
 Make sure to visit the official Colombian websites for accurate prices and best deals.
 Try out different browsers and your mobile phone and computer and you will experience different prices.
-For several domestic flights passengers can use their foreign credit cards while in some case scenarios they will have to make a booking in advance and pay the agent in cash to purchase their ticket.
-But be aware, sometime those platforms just don’t let you buy a flight.
-Fret not, last minute tickets are also an option for those running out of time as long as you avoid the rush seasons.
+For several domestic flights, passengers can use their foreign credit cards while in some case scenarios they will have to make a booking in advance and pay the agent in cash to purchase their ticket.
+But be aware, sometimes those platforms just don’t let you buy a flight.
+Fret not, last-minute tickets are also an option for those running out of time as long as you avoid the rush seasons.

 Bear in mind that a ‘Departure tax’ is applicable to internal flights if tourists have stayed for over 90 days or more.
 There is also an additional Tax for flights to San Andres, approximately COP 115,000 per person.
 Sometimes this fee has to be paid in the airport directly.